You can start Jaikoz by selecting if from the Application folder. If you wish you can add Jaikoz to the Dock and start it from there

 Go to where you installed Jaikoz

-Show popup, and select 'Show Package Contents'
+Show pop-up, and select 'Show Package Contents'

 Go into Contents/

-Select popup on Info.plist and choose Open With Other...
+Select pop-up on Info.plist and choose Open With Other...

 Select Application/TextEdit

-Find the line that says <string>-Xms64m -Xms300m</string>
+Find the line that says <string>-Dapple.awt.brushMetalLook=true</string>> and add a new line below

-Increase the value of Xms to the value you require
+Increase the value of Xmx to the value you require i.e. to set memory usage to 2GB set it to <string>-Xmx2000M</string>

 Jaikoz uses two log files, jaikozuser0-0.log contains the same information as is written to the Console Panel, it contains general information about what you've done within Jaikoz.
 The jaikozdebug0-0.log file contains warnings and debugging information that helps diagnose problems when running Jaikoz.
 These files are held in the within your log folder, for example /Users/paul/Library/Logs/Jaikoz and are renamed when they get to a certain size, the latest file is always called jaikozuser0-0.log, the next most recent is called jaikozuser0-1.log. if you require support with Jaikoz it is important to send both types of log files, to help diagnose the problem.
 The amount of logging written to the jaikozdebug0-0.log file can be adjusted, if you have a problem that you can reproduce it would be helpful if you could increase the amount of information logged, recreate the problem, send the logs and then return the logging to the normal levels.

-The following parameters effect Jaikozes logging
+The following parameters effect logging

 -l2 -m2

-The -l2 parameter specifies how much logging output should be generated by Jaikoz, the -m2 parameter specfies how much output should be generated when reading and writing files.
+The -l2 parameter specifies how much logging output should be generated by Jaikoz, the -m2 parameter specifies how much output should be generated when reading and writing files.
 The number 2 can be replaced by any value from 1 to 7, a value of 1 is the minimum and a value of 7 is the maximum.
 Setting a high value will noticeably slow the performance of Jaikoz, so changes should only be made temporarily to diagnose a problem.

 Jaikoz is usually run using Jaikoz.app from the Finder, but you can also run it using jaikoz.sh using the Terminal, logging is adjusted differently depending on which file you use.